 During peak season, July and August, the accommodation prices are usually higher, the place is more crowded, and it’s sweltering to go hiking.
 On the other hand, as Mont-Rebei is located in the mountains, winter wouldn’t be an option for kayaking because it’s too cold.

-We recommend visiting Mont-Rebei either in spring (April, May and June) or autumn (September and October).
-The weather is usually lovely and warm, and it’s also an excellent time to avoid the crowds.
+We recommend visiting Mont-Rebei in spring (April, May and June) or autumn (September and October).
+The weather is usually lovely and warm, and it’s also an excellent time to avoid crowds.

-If you have the chance, it’s even better to go during the week than the weekends as it’s quieter.
-However, Mont-Rebei is truly a beautiful place, so if you only have few days in summer to visit it, our best advice is to get there early to be as alone as possible.
+If you can, it’s even better to go during the week than at the weekends as it’s quieter.
+However, Mont-Rebei is truly a beautiful place.
+So, if you only have a few days in summer to visit it, our best advice is to get there early to be as alone as possible.

 Mont-Rebei is quite an isolated place.
-It can’t be reached by public transport, so the only option is to go by car.
-If you rent a car, always remember that in Catalonia we drive on the right side.
+Public transport can’t reach it, so the only option is to go by car.
+If you rent a car, remember we drive on the right side!

 We hope this guide helps you spend one or two days discovering the beautiful region of Mont-Rebei.
 If you do visit it, let us know your experience in the comments! 🙂